Chase Ultimate Rewards® is a transferable points rewards program that offers travel rewards, cash back rewards, and point transfers to partners.

 With Pay Yourself Back®, you can redeem your points for statement credits to offset recent purchases on your eligible Ultimate Rewards® card.
 You’ll get 1 cent per point when you redeem your rewards against most purchases, but Chase occasionally offers additional point value in select categories, though those categories are likely to appeal only to a limited audience.
 In most cases, you can get better value redeeming your points for travel if you hold a premium Ultimate Rewards® credit card.

 When it was launched, Chase Pay Yourself Back® was a great way to get additional cash value for your points.
 At one point, you could redeem points for 1.5 cents per point toward grocery store purchases with the Chase Sapphire Reserve® card.
-The best options are long-gone and most of the remaining options offer only as much value as redeeming your points for travel through Chase Travel.
+The best options are long-gone and most of the remaining options offer more than cash-back value only in limited cases.

 Ultimate Rewards® gift card redemptions